-Therefore, as of December 31, 2016, the consideration received in an amount of \$17.5 million represents arrangement consideration for both the license of the intellectual property as well as Allergan's right to future supply services (which would be provided in consideration for future payments to the Company according to the pricing stipulated in the supply agreement).
+During October 2016, the consideration received in the amount of \$17.5 million represented arrangement consideration for both the license of the intellectual property as well as Allergan's right to future supply services (which would be provided in consideration for future payments to the Company according to the pricing stipulated in the supply agreement).
 The Company determined that the pricing of the supply services represents their standalone selling price.
 Accordingly, the Company allocated the entire upfront fee of \$17.5 million to the license component.
-In addition, revenue from the supply services would be recorded in an amount equal the consideration stipulated in the agreement for these services, when these services are provided.
+In addition, revenue from the supply services would be recorded in an amount equal to the consideration stipulated in the agreement for these services, when these services are provided.